 Companies, Organizations Needed to Host Events

-A current, nationwide surge in COVID-19 infections throughout the Sun Belt, along with the constant importance of bolstering the local blood supply, has created a significant need for residents to donate blood and, if possible, convalescent plasma.
+MONTVALE, NJ — Because of the current, nationwide surge in COVID-19 infections throughout the Sun Belt, along with the constant importance of bolstering the local blood supply, there’s now significant need for residents to donate blood and, if possible, convalescent plasma.

 The nonprofit, blood-collection organization Vitalant is offering an open-to-the-public Mark Spatola Memorial Drive on Tuesday, August 11 from 2 p.m. to 9 p.m. at St. Agnes Parish Center, 55 South Avenue, Atlantic Highlands.

 Vitalant is also seeking companies and organizations throughout Monmouth County to host blood donation events.
 Information on hosting a donation event is available by clicking here.

 Individuals who have recovered from COVID-19 are urged to donate blood plasma.
 Known as “convalescent plasma,” this blood component contains antibodies that may provide seriously ill patients an extra boost in fighting the disease.